awhitmana0/a0-passkeyforms-demo/README.md

 > **Important**: This is a crucial step to allow the creation of new passkeys.

-## Auth0 Actions: The Brain of the Operation
+## Auth0 Actions: The Trigger

-This Action will be used to trigger the custom form at the right time.
-It should be configured to run in the post-login flow.
+This Action serves as the trigger to determine when to show the passkey enrollment form.
+It runs in the post-login flow and performs a simple check.

 ### Setup Steps